anttisalonen/progbook/httpserv.rst

   What the error tells us is that the function bind() expects a pointer to *struct sockaddr* but we pass it a pointer to *struct sockaddr_in*.
 Because of the way the API is specified (in the case of IP communication it actually required *struct sockaddr_in* despite what the function declaration says), we cast the type to *struct sockaddr*.
 Type casting basically means telling the compiler "please pretend this variable has a different type than what it actually has".
 Having this possibility in C makes C a weakly typed language.

+.. topic:: perror?

+    Most if not all standard C library functions, when they fail, return -1 and set a *global* variable called "errno" (error number).
+The user is expected to check if the return value is -1 and, if so, the variable errno can be used to obtain more information about the error.
+What the function perror() does is simply write out a textual description of this variable.

 The code listing above can be compiled e.g. with the following:

 .. code-block:: bash